TARAK0506/Chatbot-Using-Retrieval-Augmented-Generation/README.md

-##  RAG Applications with Pinecone Serverless, Open Source LLMs and Embedding's, Langchain and Python
+##  RAG Application with Pinecone Serverless, Open Source LLMs and Embedding's, Langchain and Python.

 ### Project Overview